From the moment you arrive there are lots of resources to support you throughout your journey with us.

 Health and wellbeing

-We have a counselling service and a wellbeing team, and in addition to one of the most comprehensive welfare services in the country, the Union runs Nightline, a listening and information service run by students for students.
+As well as one of the most comprehensive welfare services in the country, the Union runs Nightline, a listening and information service run by students for students.

 Be part of our multi-faith campus

-Read the University's policy on dignity and mutual respect
+Read the University's policy on dignity and mutual respect.